 Find Your Breath to Relieve Stress

-On a busy day, you may notice your trapezius muscles start to clench up closer toward your ears and not realize you are not utilizing your full lung capacity when you breathe.
+On days that are especially hectic, you may not notice you are not utilizing your full lung capacity when you breathe.
 Stress can make our breath weak and shallow.
-A simple and effective way to relieve stress is to take a few minutes to find a full breath and reset our nervous system.
+A simple and effective way to relieve some stress is to take a few minutes to find a full breath and reset our nervous system.

 With your shoulders rolled down and in line with your hips, place your hands on your upper thighs.
-Try closing your eyes to help ground yourself.
-Exhale all your stale air out through your mouth and take a deep breath in through your nose.
-Repeat this 2 more times.
-Then inhale through your nose and exhale through your nose for 10 more counts.
-Notice how your body feels now before getting back to work.
+Having your palms face downward can help you feel more grounded.
+Exhale all the stale air out through your mouth and take a deep breath in through your nose as you count to 5.
+Exhale through your nose as you count to 5 and repeat this cycle of steady breathing at least 3 more times.
+Notice a new sense of calmness.

-This pose can be done standing or sitting to stretch your obliques (side abs) and lengthen your spine.
+This pose can be done sitting or standing in order to stretch your obliques (side abs) and lengthen your spine.
 With shoulders stacked over hips (and over knees and feet if you’re standing), raise your arms up over your head and press your palms into each other.
-Keep a straight spine as you aim your hands to the upper right corner and take 5 breaths.
-Try tilting your view in the same direction to give your neck a gentle stretch as well.
+Keep a straight spine as you aim your hands to the upper right corner of the ceiling and take 5 deep breaths in and out.
+Try tilting your view up and down to give your neck a gentle stretch as well.
 Return your body to center to neutralize before stretching out your left side.

-The “lats” or lateralis muscle is a large sheet muscle that helps stabilize the torso.
+The “lats” or lateralis muscle is a large sheet muscle that helps stabilize your torso.
 Stand up and stack your hips over your feet with a slight bend in your knees.
 Stand a few feet away from your desk, enough to create an “L” shape with your body with a bend at your hips.
 Lightly grab onto your desk.
 On a slow inhale, release all tension in your body and feel a slight stretch.
-As you slowly exhale, contract your scapulas down your back.
+As you slowly exhale, slide your scapulae, or shoulder blades down your back.
 Repeat 5 more times.

 From the L Shape, press your fingers and palms firmly onto the top of your desk.
-With your core engaged (right under your belly button for those deep transverse abdominals), press your hips towards the desk as you exhale.
-Take a breath in, slowly straighten your legs and draw your hips towards your desk.
+With your core engaged (draw in the muscles right under your belly button to get into your deep transverse abdominals), press your hips away from the desk as you exhale.
+As you take a breath in, slowly straighten your legs and draw your hips towards your desk.
 Your head and chest will follow, coming forwards and up for a heart opening stretch in the upper part of your torso.
-Take a few more breaths in as you deepen into the pose.
+Take a few more breaths in and out as you deepen into the pose.

 Bring in a Professional to Demonstrate Desk Yoga for Employees

-In addition to chair massage, LoDo Chair Massage can help you coordinate a licensed and educated yoga instructor to demonstrate desk yoga right at the office.
+In addition to chair massage, LoDo Chair Massage can help you coordinate a licensed and educated yoga instructor to demonstrate desk yoga right at your office.
 A hands-on demonstration can be helpful for employees to properly position themselves to get the most benefits from poses.
 Call us at 888-673-2535 to schedule a class focusing on office pain relief today!

 About The Author